Generic Name: fentanyl transdermal (skin patch) (FEN ta nil trans DERM al)

 Fentanyl can pass into breast milk and may cause withdrawal symptoms in a nursing infant.
 Do not breast-feed while using fentanyl transdermal.

-How should I use Duragesic-100 (fentanyl transdermal skin patch)es?
+How should I use Duragesic-100 skin patches?

 Follow all directions on your prescription label.
 Never use fentanyl in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.
 Do not use a skin patch if it has been cut or damaged, or you could receive a fatal overdose of fentanyl.